mik-jozef/chalk/spec-notes.md

-mathematical proofs about invariants in the program? eg. assert param 'x' is a square number front call optimization? middle call optimization? no way to acquire locks sequentially? type-safe unions use value types instead of rvalue refs const correctness
+mathematical proofs about invariants in the program? eg. assert param 'x' is a square number front call optimization? middle call optimization? no way to acquire locks sequentially?
+I want the chalk spec to mandate tail call elimination or equivalent in certain situations.
+However, I do not want to mandate any specific implementation of chalk (eg. no mention of call stack as an actual stack in memory), the spec should be entirely about observable behaviours.
+How should I mandate that?
+  Maybe requiring certain bounds on memory consumption? type-safe unions use value types instead of rvalue refs const correctness